-The Global Young Academy (GYA), InterAcademy Partnership (IAP) and International Science Council (ISC) are joining forces in an initiative to take stock of developments and debates in research evaluation worldwide, across diverse research cultures and systems, and to re-imagine research evaluation for the 21st century.
+The Global Young Academy (GYA), InterAcademy Partnership (IAP) and International Science Council (ISC) have joined forces in an initiative to take stock of developments and debates in research evaluation worldwide, across diverse research cultures and systems, and to re-imagine research evaluation for the 21st century.

 The imperative to re-think the ways that researchers and research outputs are evaluated and assessed is increasingly clear and urgent.
 Research evaluation regimes and practices are having wide-ranging, complex and ambiguous effects, including on the culture of research, the quality of evidence informing policymaking, priorities in research and research funding, individual career trajectories and researchers’ well-being.
 These issues play out differently across scientific disciplines and regional contexts.
 Further, open science frameworks and moves towards mission-oriented science are changing traditional ways of doing and communicating research, requiring new thinking on research evaluation and assessment.